david-barnett/microViz/manuscript/paper.md

 ![Simple example of a microViz figure pairing an ordination plot of microbial samples (left) with an "iris plot" (right): a circular stacked barchart showing the microbial compositions of samples ordered in accordance with the ordination plot.
 This figure is created with a subset of the "dietswap" dataset available within the microbiome R package.
 The ordination plot is a PCA bi-plot created using centered-log-ratio transformed species-like HITChip microbial features.
 The dark grey filled points on both plots indicate samples where the participant's nationality is AFR.
 AFR = African; AAM = African American. \label{fig:one}](fig1.jpg)

+# Acknowledgements

+This work was completed as part of a project jointly funded by the Dutch Research Council (NWO), AVEBE, FrieslandCampina and NuScience, as coordinated by the Carbohydrate Competence Center (CCC-CarboBiotics; www.cccresearch.nl).

 # References